• Skip to main content

 For those buying their first rental property, and thinking how much can you charge for rent in Liverpool?

 The rental data below gives an indication on the rental income per month and the rental yields landlords can aim to achieve for traditional assured shorthold tenants.
-This is helpful if you are preparing to become a landlord in the Liverpool area.
+This is helpful if you are building a real estate business in this area.

 Rental Prices in Liverpool (£)